strimzi/proposals/013-move-docker-images-to-quay.io.md

 There are several available container repositories I'm aware of and which I considered:
 * Google Cloud and Amazon AWS registries are bound to an account and are not for free (AFAIK you pay for used storage and data transfers).
 So we would need to organize a shared Strimzi account and make sure the costs are covered.
 * GitHub container registry is currently available only as a beta.
 Any future pricing and availability is not clear.
 * Docker Hub offers a program for Open Source projects.
 But it is not even clear what does this program offer for accepted open source projects - it exists just as an application form.
-Sot this does not seem to be transparent.
+So this does not seem to be transparent.